12:00 AM TO 12:00 AM

 Accessible only by small ship, Wrangell is a charming small town and one of the oldest communities in Alaska.
 Conversion comes easy, whether you are wandering the one main street, admiring the totem poles around town, or walking down to Petroglyph Beach to see the largest collection of ancient primitive rock carvings in Alaska.
 Pristine wilderness is right next door.
 Wrangell is at the mouth of the wild, glacier-fed Stikine River, the fastest-flowing navigable river in North America – it runs from British Columbia and empties into a rainforest delta outside of Wrangell.
 Jet boat tours explore wilderness with thundering waterfalls, glaciers and even hot springs.
 About 30 miles away, and also accessible by boat, is Anan Wildlife Observatory, one of the best places in Alaska to observe black and brown (grizzly) bears.

 Ketchikan, at the southern tip of Alaska’s Inside Passage, claims status as a capital of salmon fishing.
-Guests who want to try and reel in the big one will find such opportunities on fishing excursions.
-Kayaking is a great way to get on the water.
-Or, you may see colorful starfish and other creatures under the surface of the sea by putting on a wetsuit and snorkeling.
-Snorkeling in Alaska?
-Bring home a picture to show dubious friends.
+Guests who want to try their hand will find fishing and outdoor dining excursions as well as historic walking tours, zipline expeditions and much more.
 And reserve time to take a photo of the colorful buildings built on pilings on Creek Street – once the town’s red-light district – located along a creek where salmon swim upstream in spawning season.
 Ketchikan is a strong center of the Tlingit, Tsimshian and Haida cultures and one of the best places in the world to learn about totem poles.
 These carved beauties hang out everywhere, in parks, building lobbies, and on the town’s streets.
 Totem poles are best viewed with an interpreter who can read the stories they tell.
 Some may surprise you.
 In nearby Saxman Native Village, young people lead tours of the village’s collection.
+Ketchikan, at the southern tip of Alaska’s Inside Passage, claims status as a capital of salmon fishing.
+Guests who want to try their hand will find fishing and outdoor dining excursions as well as historic walking tours, zipline expeditions and much more.

 Canadian Inside Passage